 This small, no frills joint is putting out some of the best barbecue around.
 For over 20 years, Little Pigs has been the epitome of hickory smoked Carolina meats in Myrtle Beach.
 The sauce alone here will turn anyone into a die-hard fan.

 Try a chopped pork plate served with beans, slaw, and hush puppies or a beef brisket sandwich where everything is smothered together between two fluffy buns.
 It’s owned by a local family using their own recipes that have been proudly passed down for generations.

-If you’re on the prowl for fresh local and organic plates, Blueberry’s Grill is providing just that.
+If you’re on the prowl for fresh local and organic plates and a great Myrtle Beach breakfast, Blueberry’s Grill is providing just that.
 A passionate team in the kitchen who loves to get creative and inventive with their dishes, these breakfast favorites all get a nice little spruce up.

 There’s lactose-free cheese, gluten-free bread, and GMO-free everything – the food is as healthy as it is delicious.
 Try the Chorizo Benedict or the Wild Smoked Salmon Croissant.
 Sit on the patio and savor these special breakfasts in the warm Carolina sunshine.

 Hook & Barrel

 Easily one of the best seafood restaurants in Myrtle Beach!
 If you are having a romantic weekend getaway in South Carolina, head here.
 This beloved establishment is one of the best restaurants in Myrtle Beach.
 The seafood is sustainable, so you can chow down on delectable dishes like the pan-seared scallops guilt-free.
 The space feels elevated, with simple touches like prosecco on tap.